Purdue-CS193/homework-0-shafhof19/index.md

 ##Favorite Things About CS193:

-- one
+- I get to learn more general concepts that just help make it easier to program
-- two
+- One required class each week
-- three
+- The Instructors are pretty cool I guess
-- four
+- No Exams or Textbooks
-- five
+- Extra Credit Oportunities

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.